• Skip to main content

 The best step to preventing fuel filter problems is to always use high quality fuel.
 Try to go to the gas stations that are always the busiest and most popular as the fuel sitting in their tanks is likely newer and fresher.
 Avoid rundown gas stations where the underground tanks and pumps have likely never been cleaned and the fuel sitting in them is probably old.

-The other best “prevention” method is to change you fuel filter at the recommended intervals.
+The other best “prevention” method is to change you filter at the recommended intervals.
 It’s not uncommon to see people running fuel filters past the 100,000 mile mark since they simply aren’t aware they should be changed.
-No matter how much you do to try to prevent clogging a fuel filter, it will pick up dirt and grime overtime.
+No matter how much you do to try to prevent clogging a filter, it will pick up dirt and grime overtime.
 So even if you don’t have any noticeable symptoms replacing the fuel filter is still a smart maintenance item and will likely wake your engine up a bit if your filter is old.

 Fuel Filter Replacement Costs